 - Total spend volume

 A traditional GPO is similar to a diligent employee with a “check the box” mentality.
 They do their job in a timely manner and in a “meets expectations” sort of way.
 But checking the box means missed opportunities and missed savings.

-A modern GPO is like the promising employee vying for a promotion.
+A modern GPO is akin to a promising employee vying for a promotion.
 While successfully managing their main responsibilities, they also undertake extra, forward-thinking projects.
 Their focus is on creating sustainable value, not just making a quick savings buck.
 Modern GPOs strive for the “exceeds expectations” review.

-Be it Modern or Traditional, an Indirect GPO is a Necessity
+Be it Modern or Traditional, a GPO is a Necessity